Skip to content

 8. How to treat human infection with avian influenza virus?

 Symptoms are mainly relieved by supportive treatment.
 Patients should get adequate rest and drink plenty of fluids.
-People with flu-like symptoms should seek medical advice, especially those with weakened body resistance, or if their condition deteriorates (e.g. developing persistent high fever or shortness of breath).
+People with flu-like symptoms should seek medical advice, especially those with weakened immunity, or if their condition deteriorates (e.g. developing persistent high fever or shortness of breath).
 Some anti-viral drugs may be effective in treating the condition.
 Doctor will prescribe antiviral drugs (e.g. Tamiflu) to a patient depending on the circumstances and health needs of the patient.

 9. Are health care workers at risk from getting avian influenza virus?